antoniocaruso/solar_energy_calculator/README.md

 So the power capacity of the battery is: 2Ah * 3.7V = 7.4 Wh, and we can run our model with:

 `python run.py -data data/cleveland.csv --panel_watt 5.2 --battery_capacity 7.4 --power_use_constant 0.1`

+The [provided IPython notebook](https://github.com/thearn/solar_energy_calculator/blob/master/run.ipynb) is already set with the parameter values for this example.

 Here, I used the NREL CSV data file for my location (in the vicinity of Cleveland, OH).
 This gives the resulting figure: